encode/django-rest-framework/docs/api-guide/serializers.md

 ## Validation

 When deserializing data, you always need to call `is_valid()` before attempting to access the deserialized object.
-If any validation errors occur, the `.errors` and `.non_field_errors` properties will contain the resulting error messages.
+If any validation errors occur, the `.errors` property will contain the resulting error messages (including non field errors).

 When deserialising a list of items, errors will be returned as a list of tuples.
 The first item in an error tuple will be the index of the item with the error in the original data; The second item in the tuple will be a dict with the individual errors for that item.